HamedAV/Intersection-over-Union/README.md

+# Intersection over Union
-Calculation IoU for object detection in python
+Calculation IoU for object detection in python.
+>IoU is a widely-used evaluation metric in object detection and image segmentation tasks.